Teresa Żylis-Gara: Awards

-Żylis-Gara received a honorary doctorate of the Karol Lipiński Academy of Music in 2004.
+Żylis-Gara received an honorary doctorate of the Karol Lipiński Academy of Music in 2004.
 The President of Poland awarded her the Commander's Cross with Star of the Order of Polonia Restituta.
 In 2012 she was appointed officer of the Legion of Honour.
 She received an honorary doctorate from the Academy of Music in Łódź in 2016.
 A concert in her honour was performed on the occasion of her 90th birthday at the Teatr Wielki.

 Recordings

 Żylis-Gara recorded in opera, concert and lied, include Chopin's Polish songs and songs by Karol Szymanowski, the title role in Massenet's Manon, (conducted by Jean Fournet), the Composer in Ariadne auf Naxos by Richard Strauss, (conducted by Rudolf Kempe), Rossini's Mosè in Egitto, (conducted by Wolfgang Sawallisch), Elvira in Don Giovanni, (with Karl Böhm), and Elisabetta in Don Carlo, (with Thomas Schippers).
 She recorded the soprano in Mozart's Requiem with Wolfgang Gönnenwein.
 In 1966 she recorded Bach cantatas with the Windsbacher Knabenchor, conducted by Hans Thamm, including Wer nur den lieben Gott läßt walten, BWV 93.
 She is the soprano soloist in Gönnenwein's 1968 recording of Bach's St Matthew Passion, and recorded the part in a 1969 recording with Peter Schreier, Hermann Prey, Margarita Lilowa and Max van Egmond, played by RAI National Symphony Orchestra and conducted by Claudio Abbado.
 A performance of Donizetti's Anna Bolena, broadcast from Cologne by Westdeutscher Rundfunk (WDR) in 1967, featured Żylis-Gara in the title role, Karl Ridderbusch (Enrico), Vera Little (Giovanna), Gene Ferguson (Percy), Wolfgang Anheisser (Rochefort), Barbara Scherler (Smeton) and Werner Hollweg (Hervey), was conducted by Alberto Erede, and has been reissued on CD.
 In 1986, she recorded live Bach cantatas for soprano solo including Mein Herze schwimmt im Blut, BWV 199, at the inauguration of the Théâtre La Colonne in Miramas, conducted by Dominique Debart.